GodSpeeD-17/STM32F103C8T6_BareMetal/BareMetal/Driver/Timer/TIMER_ARCHITECTURE.md

 `DRIVER_STATUS_ON`, with error statuses used only when validation can fail.
 Non-state extraction APIs use output pointers and return operation status.

+Timer public and codec-visible Doxygen should make value scope visible at the call site:

+- Use `Accepted values` for caller-provided input parameters.
+- Use `Expected values` for values written through output parameters.
+- Use `Accepted member values` or `Expected member values` when the parameter is a structure and the relevant scope is member-level.
+- Prefer concrete `@ref` entries over wildcard text so users can jump directly to selector definitions.

 ## Timer Driver Layer

 The driver layer owns public behavior.